wittawasw/wittawasw.github.io/www/_posts/2015-03-28-5-tips-i-keep-in-mind-when-using-sass.markdown

 title: "5 tips I keep in mind when using Sass"
 date: 2015-03-28T02:10:53+07:00
 comments: true
-categories: Sass stylesheet tips
+categories: sass stylesheet tips
 cc: 5 tips I keep in mind when using Sass
-keywords: "Sass, stylesheet, tips"
+keywords: "sass, stylesheet, tips"
 description: "It's been some time already since I've been introduced to Sass, Though I normally use just Scss syntax.
 Sass's really nice additional tool and these tips are what I found myself comfortable with and tend to convince people around me to use..."
 header-img: "images/post/04-sass.jpg"
 ---